moiseevigor/moiseevigor.github.io/research/preferred-directions/docs/R3-real-gallery.md

 ## Open / next

-- Spiral nulls on real data → NLFFF or MHD snapshot (the one remaining real-data gap).
+- Spiral nulls on real data → dynamic MHD or in-situ magnetospheric data (Cluster/MMS);
+  force-free extrapolations of any kind are excluded by the no-spiral theorem above.
 - Off-centre linear fits under realistic null-localisation error (R2 open question #1) —
   the real-data agreement here suggests the effect is small far from the boundary.
 - The moduli-vs-null-type frontier (program task #22) stays the deepest open question.